Visual Arts Centre

 Workshop Details:

-Venue: VAC Macpherson Studio
+Venue: VAC MacPherson Art Studio

-Price: $75 *All materials will be provided including a 30cm x 30cm handkerchief.
+All materials will be provided including a 30cm x 30cm handkerchief.

 Visual Arts Centre Holiday batik painting